Introduction of ALU and Data Path

 One Bus organization –

-As a result of that, if the requirement is to read two operand for the operation then read operation need to be carried twice.
-So that’s why it is making the process little longer.
-One of the advantage of one bus organisation is that, it is one of the simplest and also this is very cheap to implement.
-At the same time a disadvantage lies that it has only one bus and this “one bus” is accessed by all general purpose registers, program counter, instruction register, MAR, MDR making each and every operation sequential.
-No one recommend this architecture now-a-days.
+As a result that, if the requirement is to read two operands for the operation then the read operation needs to be carried twice.
+So that’s why it is making the process a little longer.
+One of the advantages of one bus organization is that it is one of the simplest and also this is very cheap to implement.
+At the same time a disadvantage lies that it has only one bus and this “one bus” is accessed by all general-purpose registers, program counter, instruction register, MAR, MDR making each and every operation sequential.
+No one recommends this architecture nowadays.Two Bus organizations –

-Two overcome the disadvantage of one bus organisation an another architecture was developed known as two bus organisation.
-In two bus organisation there are two buses.
-The general purpose register can read/write from both the buses.
+Two overcome the disadvantage of one bus organization an another architecture was developed known as two bus organization.
+In two bus organizations, there are two buses.
+The general-purpose register can read/write from both the buses.
 In this case, two operands can be fetched at the same time because of the two buses.
-One of bus fetch operand for ALU and another bus fetch for register.
-The situation arrises when both buses are busy fetching operands, output can be stored in temporary register and when the buses are free, particular output can be dumped on the buses.
+One bus fetch operand for ALU and another bus fetch for register.
+The situation arises when both buses are busy fetching operands, the output can be stored in a temporary register and when the buses are free, the particular output can be dumped on the buses.

-The main advantages of multiple bus organisations over single bus are as given below.
+The main advantages of multiple bus organizations over the single bus are as given below.

 - Increase in size of the registers.